 In fact, the Star Adventurer solves nearly every issue I had with the previous model, yet manages to retain its small form factor and portability.
 I believe the GTi will be one of the best-selling astronomy products of all time.

 Above, I have labeled the key components of the Star Adventurer GTi.
-The design and function of the mount is very similar to a larger GoTo equatorial telescope mount but in a travel-friendly package.
+The design and function of the mount are very similar to a larger GoTo equatorial telescope mount but in a travel-friendly package.

 The EQ mount head weighs just 5.7 lbs, which is lightweight and small enough to fit into your camera bag on carry-on luggage.
 To keep things compact, a collapsable carbon fiber tripod is recommended (this is one I use).